Position

 What does a Auditor do?

-An auditor examines financial records to ensure accuracy and compliance.
+An auditor examines financial records to ensure accuracy and compliance with laws and regulations.
 They review documents like invoices, receipts, and bank statements.
 Auditors check for errors or fraud.
 They prepare detailed reports of their findings.
 These reports help management make informed decisions.
-They may also recommend improvements to internal controls.
+Auditors may work in public accounting firms, corporations, or government agencies.

 View Auditor jobs nearby